The problem with plastic

 Plastic pollution is any plastic that ends up in the environment – from bottles and bags to less obvious sources like teabags and clothes.

 In the past 100 years humans have produced a lot of plastic.
-The benefits of plastic are that it's cheap and strong, light and extraordinarily versatile.
-So it's not surprising we're using mountains of the stuff.
-But the production of plastic contributes to climate change, and the waste harms the environment, polluting our waterways and threatening our wildlife.
+It's cheap, strong, light and versatile.
+So it's not surprising we're using tonnes of the stuff.
+All of it eventually ends up in the ground, in the sea and even in the air.

 What is Friends of the Earth doing?